ffMathy/gulp-typescript-cs-poco/README.md

 ##### dateTimeToDate

 Defaults to false.
 Due to serialization/deserialization complications, the default implementation is to transform DateTime fields to strings, as that's what they naturally turn into in most .NET APIs.
-If you want to treat the type as a Date, first make sure your API is handling the serialization properly!
+If you want to treat the type as a Date, *first make sure your API is handling the serialization properly*!
 Then provide the dateTimeToDate option set to true to turn this:

 ```C#
 public class MyPoco